Nerdio Manager Installation Guide

 • Region: From the drop-down list, select the region closest to you or where the majority of your administrators are located.

-Note: This region is where the Nerdio Manager web application is located, and does not determine the location of the AVD hosts.
+Note: This region is where the Nerdio Manager resources are located, and does not determine the location of the AVD session hosts themselves.

 4. Once you have entered all the desired information, select Next: Review + create.